Red velvet mite fact sheet | Field of Mars EEC

 They also spend much of their lives hidden in soil and litter, where conditions are cooler and moister.
 Their life cycle is another useful adaptation.
 The larvae can feed by attaching to another arthropod, while the nymphs and adults hunt small prey in the soil.

 Several bright red velvet mites crawling across wet mud beside leaf fragments.
-Red velvet mites are often seen on damp ground after rain, when they emerge from shelter.
+Red velvet mites are often seen on damp ground after rain.

 Why are red velvet mites important?